There seem to two types of travelers in Vietnam: the ones that never make it to Hue, and the ones that go there for the food.

 The most important meal of the day: breakfast.

 The place to get it is on a tiny island in the perfume river that I think is basically known as "Com Hen Island."
-I rode around the island like an idiot, getting laughed at and directed by Hue locals who spoke zero english before I finally found the spot to get Com Hen.
-Learn from my mistakes and get it Here.
+Get it here.

-After you get your Com Hen, bike over the river to the north shore and find the Dong Ba Market.
-Another famous "sight" in Hue.
-If you have seen one Asian market, you have seen them all.
-I will stand by that sentiment.
-This one is particularly junky, but it contains your second breakfast.
+After you get your Com Hen, bike over the river to the north shore and find the Dong Ba Market, a famous sight in Hue.
+This one contains your second breakfast.
 I hope you're still hungry!

 SECOND BREAKFAST: Bún bò Huế

 The soup is famous because it manages to be sweet, sour, and HOT all at once.
-It has pork, beef and most famously, congealed pigs blood floating in its broth.
+It contains pork, beef and congealed pigs blood.

-Don't turn up your nose just yet - you're going to love it.
-As a girl who won't eat olives, it is a lot less scary than it sounds.
+Don't turn up your nose just yet - you're going to love it!
+I refuse to eat olives and pickles and I loved this soup.
 When in Hue, eh?

 SIGHT TIME: Thiên Mụ Pagoda

 Take a break from eating and visit the Thiên Mụ Pagoda on the west outskirts of the city.
-Truthfully, it is a pagoda.
-If you have been in Asia for even a week, surely you have seen one by now?
-I guess this one is cool because it is the only attraction in the city that is free.
+Yes, it is just a pagoda.
+If you've been in Asia for even a week, surely you've seen one by now?
+This one is cool because it is the only attraction in the city that is free.
 Also, it is 400 years old.
 Dad, you would like it.

-Go early after your second breakfast to see the monks praying as you walk around... that part is awesome.
+Go early after your second breakfast to see the monks praying as you walk around.
 Work up another appetite because....

 LUNCH: Bánh Bèo